 What Happens on Treatment Days?

-External radiation therapy requires regular sessions (generally five days per week) during a period of about eight to nine weeks.
+External radiation therapy requires regular sessions (generally five days per weeks) during a period of about five to eight weeks.
 For each treatment, the radiation therapist will help you onto the treatment table and into the correct position.
 Once the therapist is sure you are positioned well, he or she will leave the room and start the radiation treatment.

 You will be under constant observation during the treatment.
 Cameras and an intercom are in the treatment room, so the therapist can always see and hear you.
 Be sure to remain still and relaxed during treatment.
 Let the therapist know if you have any problems or discomfort.